ePages-de/epages-docs/_posts/2016/2016-04-20-jenadevs-docker-party.md

 ### Beginners workshop

-The goal of the beginner workshop was to setup the Docker environment, learn the basic commands, run the workflow and become familiar with Docker Compose.
-The participants followed the official Docker birthday [tutorial](https://github.com/jenadevs/docker-birthday-3/blob/master/tutorial.md), while the more experienced Docker users, Benjamin Nothdurft and Kay Abendroth, offered assistance.
+The goal of the beginners workshop was to setup the Docker environment, learn the basic commands, follow the common workflow and become familiar with Docker Compose.
+The participants were guided through the official Docker birthday [tutorial](https://github.com/jenadevs/docker-birthday-3/blob/master/tutorial.md) by Benjamin Nothdurft and Kay Abendroth.
-As kittens bustled around the beamer and laptop screens, the Docker newbies built simple web applications using the Python microframework [Flask](http://flask.pocoo.org/) – all running in a container, of course.
+As first step the Docker newbies built a simple web application which served random kitten pictures using the [Flask](http://flask.pocoo.org) microframework.
+In the end the beginners already created a multi-container voting application with a Python user app, a Redis queue for buffering, a Java worker for processing, a Postgress database for storage and a Javascript administration app.

 ### Advanced workshop